 • compaction reducing mobility of soil organisms

-• adding ammonia and nitrate and lime which acidify soil
+• adding ammonia and nitrate which acidify soil

 • use of toxic agrichemicals, particularly fungicides.